jslingsby/lab-manual/README.md

 <p align="center">
-   :sparkles: Welcome to the Faylab Lab Manual! :sparkles:
+   :sparkles: Welcome to the Plant Ecology Lab Manual! :sparkles:
 </p>

+www.plantecolo.gy

-This ~~bookdown~~ Quarto book is intended to be used for **incoming, current, and outgoing** members of the Fay lab group.
-If we missed anything, please let Gavin Fay (gfay@umassd.edu) or Madeleine Guyant (mguyant@umassd.edu) know.
+This ~~bookdown~~ Quarto book is intended to be used for **incoming, current, and outgoing** members of the Plant Ecology Lab group.
+If we missed anything, please let Jasper (jasper.slingsby@uct.ac.za) know.
 You can also do a pull request and we will review the changes.

 We hope this has all the answers you need!